caragpe/FlaskHttpServer/README.md

 - If the request is fine, the response should contain the message passed in the request.

-#### SetBanner endpoint
+#### /setbanner endpoint
 The `/setbanner` endpoint should accept a `POST` request with a single parameter `banner` in the `POST` body.
 - The request should be authenticated with a PIN code set in the headers.
-The correct pin is 3344 and header name is `admin-auth`
+The correct pin is `3344` and header name is `admin-auth`
 - If authentication fails it should return: `403 METHOD NOT ALLOWED`
 - If the request is right, response should be empty.
 - After a correct setting, banner should be returned in the header in all further responses to the `/echo` endpoint.

+### ToDo's
+- Create a test database
+- Create a test class for the Banner repository
+- Mock database in the command/service test classes
+- Refine correct naming/description of errors
+- Create a config file with constants used across the app
+- TBD